hetu-script/hetu-script/docs/docs/en-US/guide/binding/README.md

 ss.calculate()
 ```

-You can also have a external method on a named struct:
+You can also have a external method on a named struct, everything else you should do is the same to a external method on a class.

 ```javascript
 struct Person {